pleabargain/EnglishHelpsYourCareer/idioms.md

 * (USA) This idiom means that different people do things in different ways that suit them.
 # Different strokes for different folks
 * (USA) This idiom means that different people do things in different ways that suit them.

+# turns on a dime
+* AMERICAN.
+If something or someone turns on a dime, they suddenly change completely or do something completely different from what they were doing before.
+Note: A dime is an American coin worth ten cents.
+* Employers need to be flexible and to turn on a dime in order to stay competitive.

 # Dime a dozen
 * (USA) If something is a dime a dozen, it is extremely common, possibly too common.
 # Dip your toes in the water